alessiodam/GoShort-CLI/README.md

 GoShort is a project I've put together for a software jam.

+> ⚠️This is no more maintained.
+It works and I don't have the time to maintain it.
+At the time of writing, everything still works :)

 # What is GoShort-CLI

 GoShort-CLI is the command line interface for interacting with a GoShort! server.